WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Add SIZE_OF_FILE.
   * Add DIRECTORY_EXISTS.
   * WeiDU does not verify trigger or action lists during --traify.
+  * DELETE can recursively delete directories and everything in them.

 Version 238:
   * Add output_path option to HANDLE_AUDIO and HANDLE_TILESETS.